rudi77/sdc/project2/writeup.md

 ![alt text][image1]

 The sample distributions of the training, validation and test sets are shown in the next image.
+The distributions across the data sets look very similar and unbalanced.
+Some classes contain more then 2000 images whereas others contain less then 250 images.
+This could lead to biased predictions which means that some classes mmay be predicted more accurately than others.
+One way to overcome this problem is to increase the samples of the underrepresented data by artificially augmenting them.

 ![alt text][image2]

+Finally I have also generated a horizontal bar chart showing the sample distribution of the training set with it class names.

+![alt text][image3]

 ###Design and Test a Model Architecture